Having tests for thyroid cancer

 - a radioisotope scan to look closer at the thyroid.

 You won’t necessarily need all of these tests.
-It’ll depend on the results of the first ones.
-Waiting for tests and results can be a scary time.
-But finding out more about them can help you cope.
+It will depend on the results of the first ones.

 We have more information about: